Transferring data to Snowflake

 For more information on using OAuth2 with Snowflake, see the Snowflake documentation.

-• To create tables in the Snowflake Destination, ensure the account you use to connect to Snowflake has the role USAGE or a role with the same or higher privileges.
+• To create tables in the Snowflake destination, ensure the account you use to connect to Snowflake has the role USAGE or a role with the same or higher privileges.

 Procedure

-1. Add Snowflake as a Destination to the Workspace which contains the Datastream or to one of its parent Workspaces.
+1. Add Snowflake as a destination to the workspace which contains the datastream or to one of its parent workspaces.

-2. Assign the Snowflake Destination to the Datastream.
+2. Assign the Snowflake destination to the datastream.

-3. Configure transfer settings.
+3. Configure load settings.

-Adding Snowflake as a Destination
+Adding Snowflake as a destination

-To add Snowflake as a Destination to a Workspace, follow these steps:
+To add Snowflake as a destination to a workspace, follow these steps:

-1. Select the Workspace you work with in Adverity and then, in the platform navigation menu, click Destinations.
+1. Select the workspace you work with in Adverity and then, in the platform navigation menu, click Destinations.

 2. Click + Add Destination.